Consecutive vs. Concurrent Sentences: All You Need To Know

 What Are Consecutive Sentences?

-The term “consecutive sentences” refers to imposing two or more prison or jail sentences in succession rather than at the same time.
+The term “consecutive sentences” refers to imposing two or more prison or jail sentences in succession rather than simultaneously.
 Defendants have to finish serving a jail sentence for one offense before they start serving a sentence for any other crime.

-If a defendant, in one criminal case, is convicted of multiple crimes, a judge may impose several terms of imprisonment to be served back-to-back in states that allow consecutive sentencing, like Missouri.
+Suppose a defendant in one criminal case is convicted of multiple crimes.
+In that case, a judge may impose several terms of imprisonment to be served back-to-back in states that allow consecutive sentencing (also known as a cumulative sentence), like Missouri.

-In some jurisdictions, consecutive sentences are mandatory if certain crimes are committed together or if an offender is considered dangerous to society.
-For instance, most jurisdictions require consecutive sentencing when someone murders while committing another felony (such as sexual assault).
+In some jurisdictions, cumulative sentences are mandatory if certain crimes are committed together, or an offender is considered dangerous to society.
+For instance, most jurisdictions require consecutive sentencing when someone murders while committing another felony (such as aggravated criminal sexual assault).

 What Are Concurrent Sentences?